-SEDEEPT provides an informal network for directors of principal authorities in the South East.
+The South East Board provides an informal network for directors of principal authorities in the region.
 The group meets approximately every two months and often invites senior Whitehall officials to attend for specific agenda items.
-Fourteen authorities, including seven county councils, plus unitary authorities of Bracknell Forest, Brighton and Hove, West Berkshire, Portsmouth and Southampton attend on a regular basis.
-Most discussions are held under the Chatham House Rule and there are no formal minutes taken.
+Fourteen authorities, including seven county councils and the unitary authorities of Bracknell Forest, Brighton and Hove, West Berkshire, Portsmouth and Southampton attend on a regular basis.
+Most discussions are held under the Chatham House Rules and there are no formal minutes taken.

-Over the last two years SEDEEPT’s main focus has been on budget challenges, particularly in terms of delivering highway, transport and environment services, and how best to respond to the changing landscape in relation to the local growth and devolution agenda.
+Over the last two years the Board's main focus has been on budget challenges, particularly in terms of delivering highway, transport and environment services, and how best to respond to the changing landscape in relation to the local growth and devolution agenda.
 The group provides advice to SEEC (South East of England Council’s Group) and has contributed to the Mind the Gap report and the subsequent Missing Links report to the Government, which highlights key strategic transport priorities for the region.
-SEDEEPT is also keen to work with the area’s LEPs, and is currently planning a joint meeting with the GTV7 LEP group later this summer to assess how the findings of the recent Transport Study commissioned by the LEPs and produced by WSP/Parsons Brinckerhoff can be taken forward.
+The Board is also keen to work with the area’s LEPs.